tanvo-0574/wecare_duplicate/README.md

-# Wecare Duplicate - Medical Examination Management
+# Wecare - Medical Examination Management

 >This project is a medical examination management system for clinics and hospitals.